moby/moby/docs/project/test-and-docs.md

 		$ cd /c/gopath/src/github.com/docker/docker

-3. Set `DOCKER_CLIENTONLY` as follows:
+3. Set `DOCKER_REMOTE_DAEMON` as follows:

-		$ export DOCKER_CLIENTONLY=1
+		$ export DOCKER_REMOTE_DAEMON=1

-	This ensures you are building only the client binary instead of both the binary and the daemon.

 4. Set `DOCKER_TEST_HOST` to the `tcp://IP_ADDRESS:2376` value; substitute your
-machine's actual IP address, for example:
+Linux machines actual IP address.
+For example:

 		$ export DOCKER_TEST_HOST=tcp://263.124.23.200:2376

-5. Make the binary and the test:
+5. Make the binary and run the tests:

 		$ hack/make.sh binary test-integration-cli

-   Many tests are skipped on Windows for various reasons.
-You see which tests were skipped by re-running the make and passing in the `TESTFLAGS='-test.v'` value.
+   Some tests are skipped on Windows for various reasons.
+You can see which tests were skipped by re-running the make and passing in the `TESTFLAGS='-test.v'` value.
+For example

+		$ TESTFLAGS='-test.v' hack/make.sh binary test-integration-cli

+	Should you wish to run a single test such as one with the name 'TestExample', you can pass in `TESTFLAGS='-check.f TestExample'`.
+For example

+		$TESTFLAGS='-check.f TestExample' hack/make.sh binary test-integration-cli

 You can now choose to make changes to the Docker source or the tests.
 If you make any changes just run these commands again.